-The International SCN8A Alliance was created to serve as an umbrella organization to facilitate coordination among those working in SCN8A in order to reduce duplication of efforts and more rapidly advance progress towards improved quality of life and cures.ย
+The International SCN8A Alliance is uniquely positioned to facilitate coordination among those working in SCN8A.
+We work closely with our partners in order to reduce duplication of efforts and more rapidly advance progress towards improved quality of life.

 The Story of the International SCN8A Alliance